onomatopoeia69/enye-generator/README.md

 # Enye Generator

-**Enye Generator** is a Laravel + Livewire package that provides reusable, dynamic form field components Instead of typing field code manually, just click a button and let Enye insert the fields for you.
+**Enye Generator** is a Laravel + Livewire package that provides reusable, dynamic form field components Instead of typing field code manually, just click a button and let Enye insert on the field for you.

 ---